-Working with Media Relations—Getting the word out
+Working with WKU Media Relations - How to get the word out

 The news release is an effective tool for communicating with various audiences, but only if done correctly.
 The Office of Media Relations has the media contacts and the means for disseminating the information.
 By following a few tips, you can help provide the needed information in a timely manner and increase the chances that the release will make a difference.